100 Random Acts of Kindness to Make the World a Nicer Place

 Next time you’re at a popular tourist spot, an event or gathering, or a picturesque landmark, chances are you’ll spot a group of young (or maybe not-so-young!) people trying to take a selfie, or one member of a group taking pictures of everyone else.
 Ask them if they’d like you to take a picture of all of them together.

 Random acts of kindness don’t get much simpler than this.
 Rather than letting a door swing behind you when you go through it, see if there’s anyone behind you and hold it open for them.

 Clear the table

 If you’re at a dinner party, or simply sitting down for a meal with the family, don’t just scoop up your own dishes and be on your way.
 Making sure everyone is done eating first, of course, take a couple more plates with you on your way to the kitchen.
 Especially if someone else did the cooking, your fellow diners are sure to appreciate the gesture.

 Say, “This made me think of you”

 Hear a song on the radio that you used to belt out with your old buddies?
-Drive by a spot that a family member used to bring you when you were little?
+Drive-by a spot that a family member used to bring you when you were little?
 It’s easy to take the moment for granted and let it pass, but next time it happens, give the person a call or a text.
 Tell them what you saw and that it reminded you of great times with them.
 Maybe they remember it too, maybe they don’t.
 Either way, you’ve probably just brightened their day.

 Americans throw out exorbitant amounts of food every day.
 If you can’t eat everything you make in one sitting, don’t toss it.
 Most foods will keep at least until the next day; many others can last even longer if you freeze them.
 Not only will this help reduce food waste, but it’ll also save you time and money since you’ll already have a future meal or two ready to go.
-To get started, check out these storage tips to help your food last longer.

 Pick up groceries